wp-plugins/testimonial-basics/readme.txt

        g) Select one of nine fonts from a drop down list.
        h) Select text colors using a color picker.
        i) Select background colors using a color picker.
        j) Visitor input form options to include a title, email note, and display the html allowed strip (new).
-       k) New: include a contact email as an option
+       k) Include a contact email as an option
-       l) New: Editor user level can now edit testimonials
+       l) Admin or Editor user level can edit testimonials
-       m) New: Using excerpts and excerpt lengths are separately set for widgets and the main area testimonial displays
+       m) Using excerpts and excerpt lengths are separately set for widgets and the main area testimonial displays

     10) There is a function that lets you display testimonials within template code.

-    11) Some html is now allowed in testimonials
+    11) HTML tags allowed : a p br i em strong q h1-h6

     12) Detailed documentation now available at the plugin site